lucianonooijen/Personal-Website/content/recruiters.md

 My availability per week is currently:

-* A total of 24 hours a week
+* A total of 24 to 32 hours a week
-* Maximum 1 day (or 2 half days) on-site
-* In addition a maximum of 2 days remote
+* All remote working

 Currently I have an hourly rate of €95.
-This hourly rate includes travel and accommodation costs, and excludes sales tax.
+This hourly rate is all-in but excludes VAT.

-I live in Delfgauw (Netherlands) and am open to either all-remote projects, or projects with a maximum travel time of 20 minutes by car.

 _My preference is for a project with an initial duration of 3-6 months, with extension in consultation_.